Rain on a tin roof this morning.

 It’s happens when we rest — that we relinquish our ambitions to be like God.

-Invitations aren’t obligations.
-Invitations are options.
+Asks aren’t obligations.
+Asks are options.

 The Farmer says it quiet to me over bacon and eggs flipped sunny side over: Every yes automatically says no somewhere else.